This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other causes that occur during labor include damage to the placenta, fetal stroke, and maternal high blood pressure (which can lead to fetal stroke).

-Lesions caused by infections and cytokines released while the mother is pregnant, usually during the first five months of pregnancy, can also cause atonic cerebral palsy.[2]
+Lesions caused by infections and cytokines released while the mother is pregnant, usually during the first five months of pregnancy, can also cause cerebral palsy.[2]

 An early sign of atonia is little to no head control.
 Physicians usually detect a problem when a baby isn’t holding its head up by three months.
 Other symptoms of atonic cerebral palsy include: